szabgab/slides/python/lists.md

 Tuples are rarely used.
 There are certain places where Python or some module require tuple (instead of list) or return a tuple (instead of a list) and in each place it will be explained.
 Otherwise you don't need to use tuples.

-e.g. keys of dictinoaries can be tuple (but not lists).
+e.g. keys of dictionaries can be tuple (but not lists).